YaoGroup/DIFFICE_jax/paper.md

 The `DIFFISH.jax` package is designed to make the inversion of ice-shelf viscosity via PINNs more accessible for beginners.
 Off-the-shelf PINNs codes are inadequate for accurately inferring effective viscosity $\mu$ from the governing equations and real-world data.
 Additional settings for neural networks (NN), optimization methods, and pre-processing of both the SSA equations and observational data are all essential for the success of viscosity inversion via PINNs.
 The `DIFFISH.jax` package incorperates the optimal settings of PINNs in all these aspects.
 These settings are either universally applicable for training different ice shelves or can be determined automatically based on the data of given ice shelf.
 The package provides comprehensive details of the key algorithms involved, including comments and examples, enabling users to bypass substantial hyper-parameter tuning and conduct cutting-edge research in the field.

-# Features and advantages
+# Summary of algorithm features and advantages

 Critical features of `DIFFISH.jax` that go beyond off-the-shelf PINNs, and the necessity of these features to ensure the success of viscosity inference is explained below:

 **(1) Data and equation normalization/non-dimensionalization:**
 Proper training of NNs requires both input and output of the NN to be normalized, typically within the range of $[-1, 1]$.
 However, the values of observational data of ice velocity and thickness differ by several order of magnitude in their original units.
 Therefore, both their values (output) and spatial positions (input) need to be normalized before training.
 After normalizing the data, the new governing equations and associated boundary conditions, expressed in terms of the normalized quantities need to be re-derived.
 Each term in the new equation should have a magnitude of $O(1)$.
 The`DIFFISH.jax` package provides the algorithm that can automatically normalize (non-dimensionalize) the observational data and generate the associated normalized SSA equations for different ice shelves.

-**(2) optimal setting of equation weight:**
+**(2) Optimal setting of equation weight:**
 The cost function of PINNs involves two terms: the data loss $\mathcal{L}_d$ and the equation loss $\mathcal{L}_e$.
 For viscosity inference, the data loss $\mathcal{L}_d$ quantifies the mismatch between the observed data and corresponding NN prediction $\mathrm{NN}_d$ via mean squared error, while the equation loss (or boundary condition loss) is defined as the mean squared error between the right and left-hand side of the equations (or boundary conditions).
 With the normalized data and equations, the data loss and equation loss are also normalized.
-The weighting pre-factor of data loss is set to 1.
-The weighting pre-factor of the equation loss and the boundary condition loss are optimized to minimize the training error and are verified to be universal for studying different ice shelves.
+The weighting pre-factors of the data and equation loss ($\gamma_b$ and $\gamma_e$ defined in the section below) are set to 1 and 0.1, respectively, optimized to minimize the training error and are verified to be universal for studying different ice shelves.

-**(3) design of NNs to enforce positive-definiteness:**
+**(3) Design of NNs to enforce positive-definiteness:**
 The effective viscosity $\mu$ must be positive everywhere.
 In addition, evidence shows that the spatial variation of $\mu$ within the ice shelf could cover several order of magnitude.
 We introduce the viscosity expression as

 $$\mu = \exp(\mathrm{NN_\mu}),$$